sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 `command.output =` `PATH_SPECIFIER`

-As with the input specifier, the **path specifier** form allows you to define a filename or other stream specifier to write the output to.
+As with the input specifier, the **path specifier** form allows you to define a filename or other stream specifier to which to write the output.

 ### Invocation and context

 As described above, ever command must define an invoke property that specifies the actions to perform when the command is run.
 The action can either be a string, which is run in the user's default shell, or a ruby block, which is executed inline.

-In addition, you can specify platform specific invoke properties by specifying the platform definitions:
+Also, you can specify platform-specific invoke properties by specifying the platform definitions:

 `# general form, used if no platform specific form is provided`